top of page

 Battery Manufacturing Safety Considerations

-Battery manufacturing involves the handling of flammable solvents, reactive materials, fine powders, corrosive electrolytes, and high stored electrical energy.
-Many battery technologies rely on manufacturing steps such as anode and cathode slurry preparation, coating, drying, electrolyte handling, and formation that closely resemble traditional chemical processing operations.
+Battery manufacturing involves handling flammable solvents, reactive materials, fine powders, corrosive electrolytes, and high stored electrical energy.
+Many battery technologies rely on manufacturing steps such as anode and cathode slurry preparation, coating, drying, electrolyte handling, and formation.
+These processes closely resemble traditional chemical operations.
 While not all battery manufacturing facilities are formally covered under OSHA’s Process Safety Management (PSM) standard (29 CFR 1910.119), the hazards present are consistent with those the standard was designed to address.

-Industry experience has shown that battery manufacturing incidents can result in fires, explosions, toxic gas/dust releases, and significant facility damage.
-These events are frequently driven by abnormal but credible conditions rather than routine operation, highlighting the importance of systematic hazard identification and evaluation.
+Industry experience shows that battery manufacturing incidents can lead to fires, explosions, toxic gas or dust releases, and significant facility damage.
+These events often arise from abnormal but credible conditions rather than routine operations.
+This highlights the importance of systematic hazard identification and evaluation.

 Battery Manufacturing Process Hazards

-Battery manufacturing hazards are present throughout multiple stages of production.
+Battery manufacturing hazards are present throughout multiple production stages.
 During electrode manufacturing, solvent-based anode and cathode slurries are mixed, transferred, coated, and dried, often at elevated temperatures.
 Subsequent assembly and formation steps introduce electrical energy and heat generation, increasing both the likelihood and severity of failure.

-Failures in upstream manufacturing steps may not immediately manifest but can propagate into downstream operations, where the presence of electrical energy, confinement, and dense cell arrangements can significantly escalate consequences.
+Failures in upstream manufacturing steps may not immediately manifest.
+However, they can propagate into downstream operations.
+The presence of electrical energy, confinement, and dense cell arrangements can significantly escalate consequences.

 Anode and Cathode Slurry Manufacturing Hazards